List of The Idolmaster characters: The Idolmaster Starlit Season

 Kohaku Okuzora is an idol scouted by 765 Production's Producer for Project Luminous.
 Her birthday is the same as the release date of The Idolmaster arcade game.

-In the game, when she met the 765 Production producer for the first time, Kohaku revealed that she first heard of 765 Pro from her mother, a famous actress named Mayumi Okuzora (奥空 眞弓, Okuzora Mayumi).
+In the game, when she met the 765 Production producer for the first time, Kohaku revealed that she first heard of 765 Pro from her mother.
 It is also revealed that she was once an idol for 961 Production, having previously been a member of the idol unit "AlbaNoct", paired with Aya.

 At the end of Starlit Season, Kohaku has been signed up to 0936 Production, a talent agency founded by none other than her mother.